 Promote, Shout out - tell everyone each time your new article goes live

-Before any of your articles is “deemed worthy” by Google to be shown on page on, BE DILIGENT in promoting your own articles.
+Before any of your articles is "deemed worthy" by Google to be shown on page one, BE DILIGENT in promoting your own articles.

 Whether it's blasting an email out to your subscribers or sharing it on social media, the ultimate aim is to get people to your blog!
 Get them to share with their friends - get as many people as possible to read your articles.

 Part of my blogging strategy (for my client) included a two-prong approach promotional strategy.

 Each time an article was out, we would publish a social media post to tell everyone on both Instagram and Facebook.